anshisinghh/Car-Search/README.md

 # Car-Search

-**Car Search** App was created with [Aashi Singh](https://www.github.com/aashisinghh), for Venus Hacks Hackathon at UCI in May of 2022.
+**Car Search** Program was created with [Aashi Singh](https://www.github.com/aashisinghh), for Venus Hacks Hackathon at UCI in May of 2022.

 Time spent: **12** hours spent in total